Vaibhav-Datta/CIYA/README.md

 🙋‍♂️ Creator
 Developed by Mr. Vaibhav Datta CIYA is a passion project aimed at making voice interaction more personal and customizable.

+🚫 License & Usage
+CIYA is not open source and is not permitted for public use, redistribution, or modification.
+This project is a private build and intended solely for personal experimentation and development by the creator.

 🗂️ File Structure
 ciya.py           # Main assistant script
 memory.txt        # Stores remembered data (auto-created)